LLNL/units/README.md

 - `measurement` is a 16 byte type containing a double value along with a `unit` and mathematical operations can be performed on it usually producing a new measurement.
 - `precise_measurement` is similar to measurement except using a double for the quantity and a `precise_unit` as the units.
 - `fixed_measurement` is a 16 byte type containing a double value along with a constant `unit` and mathematical operations can be performed on it usually producing a new `measurement`.
 The distinction between `fixed_measurement` and `measurement` is that the unit definition of `fixed_measurement` is constant and any assignments get automatically converted, `fixed_measurement`'s are implicitly convertible to a `measurement` of the same value type. fixed_measurement also support some operation with pure numbers by assuming a unit that are not allowed on regular measurement types.
-- `fixed_precise_measurement` is similar to `fixed_measurement` except it uses `precise_unit` as a base and uses a double for the measurement instead of a template, except it is 24 bytes instead of 16.
+- `fixed_precise_measurement` is similar to `fixed_measurement` except it uses `precise_unit` as a base and uses a double for the measurement instead of a template, and it is 24 bytes instead of 16.
 - `uncertain_measurement` is similar to `measurement` except it uses a 32-bit float for the value and contains an uncertainty field which is also 32-bits.
 Mathematical operations on `uncertain_measurement`s will propagate the uncertainty and convert it as necessary.
 The class also includes functions for simple-uncertainty propagation like `simple_subtract` which just sums the uncertainties.
 The sum-of-squares methods is used in the overloaded math operators.
 Mathematical operations are supported on the type and it interoperates with measurements.

 ## Unit representation